 Greet Pauwelijn from Book Island will be joining me for the Friend-Along, revisiting the warm interactive format she has brought to previous ALHSSFs with the Grand-Along (2014) and Friend-Along (2015).
 I am looking forward to exploring what makes a good friend with Greet and pairs of besties – and there’s a great competition attached to this event too.

 Speaking of competitions, there are more than ever this year, thanks to much-appreciated sponsorship from Book Island, Penguin Random House, South Pacific Books, Dash Swim School (who are giving away a ‘Snapping Shark’ bumper boat birthday party valued at $350!), Zealandia Wildlife Sanctuary, and Whittaker’s.
 Gecko Press remain the Festival's most generous sponsor, providing many of the hundreds (yes, hundreds!) of curiously good book prizes we are itching to award to repeat visitors and competition winners.
 Between sign-ins, competitions, and book challenge rewards, we expect to give away a record number of books this year.

-For full programme details, visit the What’s On page.
 We are not ticketing events this year, and there is no geographical restriction on eligibility to attend.
 (Please note that some of the more intimate workshops are RSVP-required.)
 So, there’s no need to spend a dollar or even leave town – A-Long Hot Summer Story Festival has the school holidays sorted for your reading, listening, and dancing pleasure.
 See you there!

 Rhubarb: Mary Kippenberger and Peter Charlton-Jones